MillerBrainObservatory/millerbrainobservatory.github.io/_sources/guides/hpc.md

 If working on or transfering data from an mbo server, an admin can help you set this up.
 ```

-Each user will be given scratch space on the cluster.

-Whenever you log-in to the cluster, you will be prompted for a password.
-Enter your RUNet password.
+Login to the cluster is via RUNet credentials:

 ```none
 ssh -l user login05-hpc.rockefeller.edu